-A well known UK company pension scheme has announced that effective from February 2018, all new Cash Equivalent Transfer Values (CETVs) issued for their Defined Benefit/Final Salary Pension Scheme will reduce by 20% to help alleviate the overall scheme underfunding situation.
+A well known UK company pension scheme has announced that effective from February 2018, all new Cash Equivalent Transfer Values (CETVs) issued for their Defined Benefit/Final Salary Pension Scheme will reduce by 20%.
 This follows a trend Sterling Planners identified since January 2017, observing that increasing numbers of DB Scheme CETVs began to decline by circa 10-20% from previous quotes.

-The announced new 20% reduction in CETVs is no doubt indicative of the likely measures many UK Defined Benefit/Final Salary Schemes will need to take in order to address their significant underfunding crisis over the next decade.”Is Your DB Scheme Secure?”
+This recent 20% reduction in CETVs is no doubt indicative of the likely measures many UK Defined Benefit/Final Salary Schemes will need to take in order to address their significant underfunding crisis over the next decade.

 If you have an eligible UK DB/Final Salary Scheme and you are:

 - Aged 55 yrs or over – with a CETV of £100k or greater & permanent residency status in Australia, we can assist you with our Over 55 SMSF Transfer Option.

 - Aged under 55 yrs old – with a CETV of £100k or greater, we can assist you with our Under 55 Secure CETV UK SIPP Service.

 Brief History of UK DB/ Final Salary Scheme developments since 2015:

 - In 2015, UK legislation banned transfers of all unfunded Public Sector DB schemes (see details below and video above)

 - In 2015, UK legislation placed additional safeguard requirements on DB scheme transfers with values over £30k – i.e. they must now obtain UK FCA Advice in addition to Australian Advice